ParkPulse-dev/ParkPulse/README.md

 - [Formal Elements](formal-elements.md) - Detailed description of the formal elements of ParkPulse.
 - [Dramatic Elements](dramatic-elements.md) - Detailed description of the dramatic elements of ParkPulse.
+- [Dynamic Elements](dynamic.md) - Detailed description of the dynamic elements of ParkPulse.
 - [Play Tests](play-tests.md) - Play Tests
 - [ParkPulse on itch.io](https://parkpulse.itch.io/parkpulseopenning) - Experience the thrill of competitive parking.
 Opening scene.